drupalprojects/mutual_credit/README.txt

 The mcapi_index_views module does what the transaction table cannot do, by installing a mysql VIEW and providing views integration with that.
 This allows a whole new perspective on the transactions, and allows new forms of statistics also.

-*************************
-** BUILDING A WORKFLOW **
-*************************

-The problem is that a transaction actually starts life as a product in the directory,with a description, vendor, and price.
-Gradually the buyer, is added, the price is agreed, the payment made, and the ratings added.
-The many possible variations on this process made it very hard for me to generalise

-However a basic, extensible transaction workflow is included, consisting of states and operations, declared in hooks At the moment a transaction once created, cannot be edited, but can only change state.
-SO you might want to build your workflow around a directory listing, which becomes a contract, which converts to a transaction towards the end.
-Transactions can be 'locked' in the final stages using the pending state or something like it.
-You need to show the users balance as 2 figures.
-X amount, of which Y is locked.
-Then you'll need to reconsider the transaction validation procedure where it checks if there is enough money in the account.
-You might want to write your own balance checking functions for that.
-When all required users have signed, the transaction moves from PENDING to the FINISHED state If you want traders to each rate the transaction, you could combine the rating with transaction signing.
-That means you ask each of them to rate, and that means implicitly that they have signed.
-This might cut a step out of the workflow.